samp5/ha141/README.md

 <summary><code>pySNN.setTimePerStimulus(timePerStimulus: int)</code></summary>
 <br>

-- Sets the simuluated length of time each stimulus recieves
+- Sets the simulated length of time each stimulus receives

 > [!NOTE]
 > This will linearly increase runtime